ikonomov/DiabloX/README.md

       * Plate Mail: 45 [42-50]
       * Gothic Plate: 48 [50-60]
       * Full Plate Mail: 50 [60-75]
-   * qlvl for Elixir of Strength, Magic and Dexterity: 20 [15]
    * Removed affixes:
       * readiness (has no effect)
       * speed (same functionality as haste)